OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 The **.ENV** file contains a client secret.
 For the purposes of learning in this article you can deploy the **.ENV** file to Azure.
 However for a production deployment, you should move the secret and any other confidential data into [Azure Key Vault](/azure/key-vault/general/basic-concepts).

 1. Open the **.ENV** file.
 1. Remove the entry for `PORT=3000`.
-Azure app service will provide a PORT variable to your project when deployed.
+Azure App Service will provide a PORT variable to your project when deployed.
 1. Change `NODE_ENV` to have the value `production`.
 1. Save the file.